TIKAR Monumental Brass Decorative Pipe (120 cm — Nganbé Chiefdom Royal-Treasury Display)

 1. Aesthetic Style and Vertical Storytelling

-Originating from the Nganbé Chiefdom, this monumental brass pipe is a prime example of the Tikar people's absolute mastery over the cire perdue (lost-wax) casting process.
+Originating from the Nganbé Chiefdom, this monumental brass pipe is a notable example of the Tikar people's skill in the cire perdue (lost-wax) casting process.
 The aesthetic abandons all functional proportions in favor of architectural verticality.
 The artist has constructed a dense, complex tower of human figures and abstract geometric motifs that visually command the space around it.
-The precision of the casting, capturing the intricate facial expressions and bodily adornments of the miniature figures, proves why Tikar foundries were considered the most technologically advanced and artistically ambitious in the Cameroon Grasslands.
+The precision of the casting, capturing the intricate facial expressions and bodily adornments of the miniature figures, supports the reputation of Tikar foundries for technological skill and artistic ambition in the Cameroon Grasslands.

 2. Ritual Function and Royal Display

-As Hornek explicitly confirms, pipes of this extreme ornateness "are reserved for the chief of a clan of small ethnic groups."
+Consistent with observations attributed to Hornek, pipes of this extreme ornateness "are reserved for the chief of a clan of small ethnic groups."
 They are kept in the royal treasury — usually housed in a separate hut in his palace complex — and are displayed only on special occasions.
-Their sole intended function is as an external sign of the wealth of the respective chief.
-The interior of the bowl was never burned; this 120 cm tower of bronze served purely as state propaganda.
+Their primary function is understood to be as an external sign of the wealth of the respective chief.
+The interior of the bowl was never burned; this 120 cm tower of bronze is understood to have served as a visual statement of prestige.

-The interior of the massive bowl shows no signs of carbonization, resin, or heat damage, proving it was a pure display piece.
+The interior of the massive bowl shows no signs of carbonization, resin, or heat damage, supporting the interpretation that it was a display piece.
 The exterior brass exhibits a rich, multi-toned display patina.
-The deep, intricate recesses hold dark, historic oxidation and remnants of the clay casting core, while the projecting faces and shoulders of the cast figures bear a smooth, golden-brown handling polish from decades of being carefully dusted and transported for royal audiences.
+The deep, intricate recesses hold dark, historic oxidation and remnants of the clay casting core, while the projecting faces and shoulders of the cast figures bear a smooth, golden-brown handling polish consistent with being carefully dusted and transported for royal audiences over an extended period.

 Summary

-This monumental, unsmoked brass pipe is a masterpiece of Tikar metallurgical propaganda.
-Designed solely to broadcast wealth, its staggering vertical complexity and polished display patina make it a premier artifact of Grassfields diplomacy.
+This monumental, unsmoked brass pipe is a highly accomplished example of Tikar metallurgical display.
+Designed to broadcast wealth, its striking vertical complexity and polished display patina make it a significant artifact of Grassfields diplomacy.